PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

-An overlay is pre-defined as a "overlay area" with a set width and height.
+An overlay is pre-defined as a "overlay area" with a static size.
 By default, elements that exceed these boundaries will get partially or totally cut off.
-Child elements are wrapped with a `<pl-location>` tag that specifies the position relative to some defined edge of the overlay area using `left`, `right`, `top`, and `bottom`.
+A background can be specified by wrapping HTML in a `<pl-background>` tag, in this case the overlay will automatically size itself to fit the background and a `width` and `height` do not need to be specified.
+Floating child elements are wrapped with a `<pl-location>` tag that specifies the position relative to some defined edge of the overlay area using `left`, `right`, `top`, and `bottom`.
 Anything inside the location tag will be displayed at that position.
 Children are layered in the order they are specified, with later child elements being displayed on top of those defined earlier.

 #### Example Implementations